Daferia/ultimate_Quiz_P2/README.md

 # The Goal for this Project

-THe goal of the project is to keep users entertained and at the same time, getting them to test their general knowledge through a variety of different questions.
-Project was inpiraed by our companies Pub Quiz evening and the struggle to find a good free application for the fun evenings.
+The goal of the project is to keep users entertained and at the same time, get them to test their general knowledge through a variety of different questions.
+The project was inspired by our company’s Pub Quiz nights and the struggle to find a good free application.

 ![Responsive Displays](wireframes/amiresponsive.png)